Ellinaut/elliRPC-Specification/README.md

 definition. `data` MAY be `null`, if the procedure response is defined as nullable.
-If `successful` is `false`, `data` MUST contain the occurred error, formatted as defined by the global error object definition. `data` MAY be `null`, if no error object is defined. `meta` MUST be a set of key-value-pairs MAY be containing additional information which would otherwise sent via http headers.
+If `successful` is `false`, `data` MUST contain the occurred error, formatted as defined by the global error object definition. `data` MAY be `null`, if no error object is defined. `meta` MUST be a set of key-value-pairs MAY be containing additional information which would otherwise sent via HTTP headers.

-The server SHOULD always respond with http status `200 OK`.
-If the client receive any other http status from the server, it MUST assume, that all procedure executions failed in case of a server problem.
+The server SHOULD always respond with HTTP status `200 OK`.
+If the client receive any other HTTP status from the server, it MUST assume, that all procedure executions failed in case of a server problem.

 ```